Our efforts to report the truth about Obama and Progressives (Socialists), have little effect if you don’t tell others about this web site

 5) We should pay down the US debt sufficiently enough to return to 1960-70s pricing on all good and services, by returning to US Treasury backed currency at a reduced exchange rate and voiding Federal Reserve currency, which is very important to getting back within a sane value of money -- call it a revaluation of the US dollar.

 6) Given we now live in a world that the rich demand globalization so they can take advantage of every opportunity to become even richer, I think it is time for a global wealth tax.
-(I have written about this previous in a paper on taxes.)
+(I have written about this previous in a

 Proposal: Set a minimum annual Flat Tax rate of 3% on all wealth (net worth), including inherited, donated, etc., over $5 million (including all wealth owned by foreigners held in US banks, brokerages, etc. and value of their real estate holdings) with no exceptions.
 This level of taxation accepts the fact that all wealth appreciates over time due to its invested ‘location,’ be it real estate, bonds, stocks, or other.